 At the hotel

-Roof garden and terrace, kitchen garden, gym, sound room, courtyard, free WiFi.
+Roof garden and terrace, outdoor-only restaurants, kitchen garden, gym, sound room, courtyard, free WiFi.
 In rooms: Smart TV, Nespresso coffee machine, tea-making kit, Lutron lighting system, minibar, bathrobes and slippers, umbrellas and air-conditioning.

 Our favourite rooms

 All rooms are masterful displays of Yucateno craftsmanship, with woven and earthenware pieces, chukum-plastered walls, cacti and a beach-y feel.
 Decor is fairly similar in each, but the Master Suite stands out for its deep-soaking tub steps from the bed, and the Colonial Residence is great for groups, with its private barbecue terrace.

 Open from 7am to 11pm, Amatte's beautifully designed pool is laid out in the central courtyard, surrounded by shaded loggias and potted cacti, and architect Shinji has outdone himself in styling out its curvaceous sunken basking benches, tree-planted podiums and hopscotch stone pathway separating shallower water.
 It resembles an aquatic Zen garden and – while you may need to navigate the odd Instagram shoot – it nicely balances out the rooftops liveliness as a place to drift in peace.

 Bring a few spare suitcases – or some kind of U-Haul – for filling with the many handicrafts and homewares you’ll want to bring back with you (luckily, even humble market stalls can help with shipping).
 And, squish in romantically frothy dresses and floppy hats for sundowners.